noirbizarre/pelican-data/README.md

 # pelican-data

-Data and collections collections  management for Pelican
+Data and collections  management for Pelican

+This extension allow to load data from any reader plus yaml and json files.
+It also allows free custom pages layouts.